-Recommended (not Required) for All Students:
+Recommended (not required) for all students:

-• Getting More: How You Can Negotiate to Succeed in Work and Life.
+- Getting to Yes: Negotiating Agreement Without Giving In.
+Roger Fisher and William Ury.
+(No need to purchase this as I will provide in pdf format) - Getting More: How You Can Negotiate to Succeed in Work and Life.
 2012.
 Stuart Diamond.
 Three Rivers Press.
 ISBN-10: 0307716902